Forecast window

 - Regional wind context from neighboring countries

-- Renewable generation availability, including wind and solar, plus nuclear where applicable
+- Renewable generation availability, including wind and solar

 - Cross-border transfer capacities for the forecast area